-- "\$" or "US\$" or "U.S. dollars" or "USD" refers to the legal currency of the United States. - "Amended and Restated Memorandum of Association" means ESGL's amended and restated memorandum of association adopted by special resolutions dated July 28, 2023 and effective on August 2, 2023. - "Board" means the board of directors of the Company. - "Business Combination" means the Merger contemplated by the Merger Agreement. - "Code" means the Internal Revenue Code of 1986, as amended. - "Company" means ESGL Holdings Limited. - "Closing" means the closing of the Business Combination. - "ESA" means Environmental Solutions (Asia) Pte.
+- "\$" or "US\$" or "U.S. dollars" or "USD" refers to the legal currency of the United States. - "Amended and Restated Memorandum and Articles of Association" means ESGL's amended and restated memorandum and articles of association adopted by special resolutions dated 28 July 2023 and effective on 2 August 2023. - "Amended and Restated Articles of Association" means ESGL's amended and restated articles of association adopted by special resolutions dated 28 July 2023 and effective on 2 August 2023. - "Amended and Restated Memorandum of Association" means ESGL's amended and restated memorandum of association adopted by special resolutions dated 28 July 2023 and effective on 2 August 2023. - "Board" means the board of directors of the Company. - "Business Combination" means the Merger contemplated by the Merger Agreement. - "Code" means the Internal Revenue Code of 1986, as amended. - "Company" means ESGL Holdings Limited. - "Closing" means the closing of the Business Combination. - "ESA" means Environmental Solutions (Asia) Pte.
 Ltd., which was incorporated under the laws of Singapore on May 8, 1999. - "ESGH" means Environmental Solutions Group Holdings Limited, a holding company incorporated under the laws of the Cayman Islands as an exempted company with limited liability on November 18, 2022. - "ESGL" means ESGL Holdings Limited, a Cayman Islands exempt company. - "Exchange Act" means the Securities Exchange Act of 1934, as amended. - "founder shares" means the 2,156,250 Ordinary Shares issued to the Initial Stockholders at Closing in exchange for the 2,156,250 shares of GUCC Class B common stock issued for an aggregate purchase price of \$25,000 in March 2021. - "GAAP" means accounting principles generally accepted in the United States of America. - "Group" means ESGL and its subsidiaries, including ESGH, ES BVI and ESA. - "GUCC" means Genesis Unicorn Capital Corp., a Delaware corporation. - "GUCC Class A common stock" or "Class A common stock" means the Class A common stock, \$0.0001 par value per share, of Genesis Unicorn Capital Corp. - "GUCC Class B common stock" or "Class B common stock" means the Class B common stock, \$0.0001 par value per share, of Genesis Unicorn Capital Corp. - "GUCC common stock" or "common stock" means shares of GUCC Class A common stock and GUCC Class B common stock, collectively. - "IASB" means International Accounting Standards Board. - "IFRS" means International Financial Reporting Standards as issued by the IASB. - "Initial Stockholders" means the Sponsor and other initial holders of founder shares. - "IPO" refers to the initial public offering of 8,625,000 units (including 1,125,000 units as a result of the underwriters' exercise of its overallotment option) of GUCC consummated on February 17, 2022. - "IRS" means the United States Internal Revenue Service. - "Merger" means the transactions contemplated by the Merger Agreement.